/v1/authorize performance baseline (TASK-1313)¶

 Expected dominant cost¶

-Steps 8 and 9 (two-to-three synchronous SQLite INSERTs on the
+Steps 8 and 9 (one-to-three synchronous SQLite writes on the

 decision/audit/receipt tables) are expected to dominate the ~6.7ms mean —